StrajnarFilip/ReactSetup/README.md

 # StaticServer
 Server implementation for serving static content in Golang.
 This is for convenience and by no means a product.
+This assumes you have Go CLI installed.

 # How to set it up:

 git clone git@github.com:StrajnarFilip/StaticServer.git
 cd StaticServer
 .\install.ps1